yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 This project demonstrates how to use the Deep-Q Learning algorithm with Keras together to play FlappyBird.

-This is my first project in Machine Learning and intended to target newcomers who are interested in Reinforcement Learning.
+This article is intended to target newcomers who are interested in Reinforcement Learning.

 # Installation Dependencies: